Plain English Summary

 What does the study involve?

 We will examine whether a requirement to adhere to the standards policy is associated with the provision, sale and consumption of healthier foods (focusing on sugar intake) in schools, and whether and how requirement to adhere relates to how well the School Food Plan is implemented.
-This will be done through collation of data from a variety of school documents (including relevant school policies, food and catering contracts, relevant curricular teaching), researcher observations (to assess the school environment and culture including the food on offer and the eating spaces in schools) and questionnaires to key staff members, governors and parents to gain their views and experiences of the food standards, the school eating environment, culture and curriculum.
+This will be done through collation of data from a variety of school documents (including relevant school policies, food and catering contracts, relevant curricular teaching), researcher observations (to assess the school environment and culture including the food on offer and the eating spaces in schools) and questionnaires to key staff members and governors to gain their views and experiences of the food standards, the school eating environment, culture and curriculum.
 We will ask pupils from years 7, 9 and 10, in school time, to complete an online survey including a 24-hour dietary recall tool, and questions about the food they eat and the health of their teeth.
 We will compare the average sugar intake, tooth decay symptoms and treatment, and intake of other food types among pupils in the two school groups.
 We will compare information on school food sales across the two school groups.
-We will use the above information to identify 4-8 schools with varying levels of provision and sale of healthy foods, in which we will collect more in-depth information through interviews with key staff members and small discussion groups with pupils.
+We will identify 4-8 schools with varying levels of provision and sale of healthy foods, in which we will collect more in-depth information through interviews with key staff members and small discussion groups with pupils.
 We will explore whether consumption of sugar and other foods is influenced by how well the School Food Standards and School Food Plan are implemented.

 What are the possible benefits and risks of participating?

 The results will help us to assess the impact of the national School Food Standards.
 This information will be used to inform the Department for Education and Department of Health to enable further development of national policy relating to school food.
 In turn, this may help to shape the health of future secondary school pupils.
-Additionally, pupil and parent participants will be given a £5 shopping voucher as a thank you for their time spent participating in our study.
+Additionally, pupil participants will be given a £5 shopping voucher as a thank you for their time spent participating in our study.

 Schools will be provided with a summary of the data collected from their school, which may support any internal evaluation of school food.
 The process of collecting the views of pupils, parents, staff and Governors will also provide an additional method for the school to ensure their voices on school food provision and education are heard.
 All schools who take part in the study will be given £300 to cover the costs of their involvement.